kumarvna/terraform-azurerm-redis/README.md

 > **[IMPORTANT]**
 > There is a `publicNetworkAccess` flag which is `Disabled` by default.
 This flag is meant to allow you to optionally allow both public and private endpoint access to the cache if it is set to `Enabled`.
 If set to `Disabled`, it will only allow private endpoint access.
 You can set the value to `Disabled` or `Enabled`.
 >
+#### Limitations

+* Network security groups (NSG) are disabled for private endpoints.
+However, if there are other resources on the subnet, NSG enforcement will apply to those resources.
+* Currently, portal console support, and persistence to firewall storage accounts are not supported.
+* To connect to a clustered cache, publicNetworkAccess needs to be set to Disabled and there can only be one private endpoint connection.

+### Azure Virtual Network injection

+Azure Virtual Network deployment provides enhanced security and isolation along with: subnets, access control policies, and other features to restrict access further.
+When an Azure Cache for Redis instance is configured with a virtual network, it isn't publicly addressable.
+Instead, the instance can only be accessed from virtual machines and applications within the virtual network.

+By default this feature not enabled on this module.
+To enable VNet, set the variable `subnet_id` to a valid subnet resource ID.

+VNet injected caches are only available for Premium Azure Cache for Redis.
+When using a VNet injected cache, you must change your VNet to cache dependencies such as CRLs/PKI, AKV, Azure Storage, Azure Monitor, and more.

+### Azure Firewall rules

+When firewall rules are configured, only client connections from the specified IP address ranges can connect to the cache.
+Connections from Azure Cache for Redis monitoring systems are always permitted, even if firewall rules are configured.
+NSG rules that you define are also permitted.

+By default this feature not enabled on this module.
+To enable Firewall rules, provide a list of  `firewall_rules` wiht a valid `start_ip` and `end_ip` blocks.

+>Firewall rules can be used with VNet injected caches, but not private endpoints currently.

 ## Recommended naming and tagging conventions

 Applying tags to your Azure resources, resource groups, and subscriptions to logically organize them into a taxonomy.
 Each tag consists of a name and a value pair.
 For example, you can apply the name `Environment` and the value `Production` to all the resources in production.